fl-sean03/AgentGate/docs/DevGuides/DevGuide_v0.2.6/00-index.md

 ## Overview

 Add a subscription-aware Claude Code driver that uses the user's Claude Max/Pro subscription instead of API credits, reducing costs for heavy agent workloads.
+Additionally, simplify the driver architecture to focus on 4 core CLI-based drivers.

 ---